Look, we’ll get to the sticky soy glazed ginger meatballs with dark fried rice, but wait just a second.

 - chop of the ends of the sugar snap peas and peel off the stringy bit that runs along the seam, then chop thinly lengthwise

-- mix together the 90ml soy sauce with 2 tbsp honey and set aside
+- mix together the 90ml soy sauce with the honey and set aside

 - in a large bowl, mix together the minced pork, ginger, and half of the sesame oil with a pinch of salt and pepper and roll into about 20 meatballs